purelb/purelb/website/content/how_it_works/overview/_index.md

   type: LoadBalancer
 ```

 The Allocator is configured with one "default" ServiceGroup.
-Multiple ServiceGroups can be defined and accessed using annotations.
+Additional ServiceGroups can be defined and accessed using annotations.

 ## ServiceGroups

 A PureLB ServiceGroup represents an IPAM mechanism and its configuration parameters.
 When using the Allocator's built-in IPAM a ServiceGroup consists of the following:

- * Name:  The name of the ServiceGroup referenced by annotations in the service definition.
-The default ServiceGroup is used when no annotation is present
+ * Name:  The name of the ServiceGroup (referenced by annotations in Service definitions)
  * local:  PureLB will allocate addresses from the information contained in the ServiceGroup
  * v4pools:  A pool of IPv4 addresses
  * v6pools:  A pool of IPv6 addresses
- * Subnet:  In the form of CIDR, the network that addresses are allocated from
+ * subnet:  In the form of CIDR, the network that addresses are allocated from
- * Aggregation:  Where the address is not local, this allows subnet to be aggregated
+ * aggregation:  Where the address is not local, this allows subnet to be aggregated

 Each ServiceGroup is a Custom Resource and is namespaced.